mrsquig/curling_timer/README.md

 PyGame app for timing curling games

 ## Overview
-The timer application uses a Flask RESTful API on the backend to setup the configuration of the timer settings and retrieve the current values of the timer.
-A PyGame front end display is provided.
+The timer application uses a Flask RESTful API on the backend to set up the configuration of the timer settings and retrieve the current values of the timer.
+A PyGame front-end display is provided.
 This project relies on the following third-party Python packages:

 - Flask
 - Requests